zx0223winner/HSDSnake/README.md

 [![Issues](https://img.shields.io/github/issues/zx0223winner/hsdsnake)](https://github.com/zx0223winner/hsdsnake/issues)
 [![DOI](https://zenodo.org/badge/615052960.svg)](https://doi.org/10.5281/zenodo.18509877)

-The development version v3.1 is gong to make use of AGAT to acquire primary trsncript which might be more stable for different standard gff3 file.
-But more tests will be needed, I will explore different genomes to see if any bugs.
+> [!Note]
+> **Important updates**
+> The development version v3.1 is targting for non-model species, such as those annotated via Augustus.
+> This version is very different from the main branch one, to test it you need a seperate folder to download the codes from here (Development branch).
+> Version v3.1 applies AGAT to acquire primary protein, and CDS, uses Beddrop to acqurire MCScanX gff, it is still under testing, and may still have some errors.
+> Although you will see words like ncbi in script, bear in mind this development version v3.1 is only for your customzed genome assembly data, nothing to do with NCBI.

 ## Introduction